thosgood/this-weeks-finds/markdown/51-100/week100.md

 $n$-category game, there are either no morphisms after level n, or only simple and bland ones playing the role of "equations".
-The idea is that in the world of $n$-categories, one keeps track of things, processes, meta-processes, and so on to the nth level, but after that one calls it quits and uses equations.
+The idea is that in the world of $n$-categories, one keeps track of things, processes, meta-processes, and so on to the $n$th level, but after that one calls it quits and uses equations.

 So what is the definition of $4$-categories?
 Well, Eilenberg and Mac Lane